sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/managing_contact_list.md

 1. Click **delete** to remove the contact permanently.

 {% warning %}
-Use this to permanently delete your recipients from all of your contact lists and all segments if they submit a GDPR data subject delete request.
+Use this to permanently delete your recipients from all of your contact lists and all segments if required by applicable law.
 {% endwarning %}

 {% anchor h3 %}